 Sunflower (Dwarf Varieties)

-Dwarf sunflowers are made for pots in direct sun.
-They top out around 1 to 3 feet, with cheerful golden blooms and big centers that draw pollinators.
+Compact sunflower varieties stay between 1 and 3 feet tall, making them suitable for pots.
+They produce cheerful golden blooms with large centers that draw pollinators.
 Use deep containers and water consistently.
-Dwarf types grow fast and can bloom by midsummer if started in spring.
+Dwarf types grow quickly and can bloom by midsummer if started in spring.

 Rosemary

-Rosemary is an evergreen herb with needle-like leaves and small blue flowers.
+An evergreen herb, rosemary has needle-like leaves and small blue flowers.
 It needs a sunny spot and dries out fast, so water only when the soil feels dry.
-The aromatic leaves are great for cooking.
+The aromatic leaves are widely used in cooking.
 It grows upright and woody—trim to keep it in shape and encourage new growth.
 Well-drained soil is a must.

 Basil